-Under operating conditions one quart of oil is retained in the crankcase in addition to the five quarts of oil in the reservoir.
-If the oil reservoir is removed, one quart of oil should be put into the upper crankcase tray and five quarts in the reservoir.
-The quantity of oil in the reservoir can be determined by the bayonet gauge
+Under operating conditions, one quart of oil is retained in the crank-case in addition to the five quarts of oil in the reservoir.
+If the oil reservoir is removed, one quart of 'oil should be put into the upper crankcase tray and five quarts in the reservoir.

-Figure 2 ca attached to the filler cover.
+The quantity of oil in the reservoir can be determined by the bayonet gauge attached to the filler cover.
 (See Figure 2.)

-When the oil level is down to the "low" mark, one inch from the bottom of the gauge, three quarts of oil remain in the reservoir.
-Two additional quarts are required to bring the level up to the mark at the top of the "oil level range".
+When the oil level is down to the "low mark," one inch from the bottom of the gauge, three quarts of oil remain in the reservoir.
+Two additional quarts are required to bring the level up to the mark at the top of the oil level gauge.
 When the reservoir only is drained by removal of the drain plug at the rear of the reservoir, five quarts of oil should be used, filling through the opening in the left side of the crankcase.
 (See Figure 2.)